bidya271/tracksub-public/README.md

 TrackSub provides the following core functionalities:

 ### Subscription Management
-Add and organize all your recurring subscriptions — from streaming services to business software — in one place. :contentReference[oaicite:2]{index=2}
+Add and organize all your recurring subscriptions — from streaming services to business software — in one place.

 ### Smart Reminders
-Receive notifications **before** renewals so you never get charged unexpectedly. :contentReference[oaicite:3]{index=3}
+Receive notifications **before** renewals so you never get charged unexpectedly.

 ### Spending Analytics & Insights
-Visualize your subscription expenses by category and over time to understand where your money goes. :contentReference[oaicite:4]{index=4}
+Visualize your subscription expenses by category and over time to understand where your money goes.

 ### Renewal Timeline
-See upcoming renewal dates at a glance with an intuitive timeline. :contentReference[oaicite:5]{index=5}
+See upcoming renewal dates at a glance with an intuitive timeline.

 ### Multi-Platform Support
-Access TrackSub as a **Web App** and download the Android mobile app; iOS support is coming soon. :contentReference[oaicite:6]{index=6}
+Access TrackSub as a **Web App** and download the iOS mobile app; Android support is coming soon.

 ---